ajccosta/pop_setbench/README.md

   To check the version of docker on your machine use:

     ``` ~$ docker -v```
-* First, download the artifact named pop_setbench.zip from the ppopp2025 artifact submission link (or at ?????).
+* First, download the artifact named pop_setbench.zip from the ppopp2025 artifact submission link.

 * Find docker image named pop_docker.tar.gz in pop_setbench/ directory.
   And load the downloaded docker image with the following command.